 - Input CMD in the Cortana search box and choose the best match.

-- Or right-click the best match and choose Run as administrator to run it as administrator.
+- Or right-click the best match and choose Run as administrator.

-- Press Windows+ R simultaneously to open Run Input cmd and hit Enter.
+- Press Windows+ R simultaneously to open the Run Input cmd and hit Enter.

-- To run Command Prompt as administrator, you can type cmdin the Run box and press Ctrl + Shift + Enter
+- To run Command Prompt as an administrator, you can type cmd in the Run box and press Ctrl + Shift + Enter

-Command Prompt is very helpful for Windows users to manage their computer.
-However, most people only focus on a few commands which are commonly seen on the Internet, and they don't know there are many Command Prompt tricks and tips which are powerful and widely used.
+Command Prompt is very helpful for Windows users to manage their computers.
+However, most people only focus on a few commands which are commonly seen on the Internet and they don't know there are many Command Prompt tricks and tips which are powerful and widely used.